-It can be easy to fall into the trap of blurring the lines between life and work if you work in a room of your house.
-A garden office helps you to draw a line between the two.
-Once your work is done, you can lock it up at the end of the day and go in the house to relax.
+It can be easy to fall into the trap of blurring the lines between life and work if you work in a room in your house.
+An outdoor office helps you to draw a line between the two.
+Once your work is done, you can lock it up at the end of the day and go into the house to relax.

 You can have a comfortable workspace all year round

-Insulating your garden office will keep it cool in the summer and warmer in the winter, and choosing blinds and appropriate flooring will keep you feeling comfortable all year round.
+Insulating your outdoor office will keep it cool in the summer and warmer in the winter, and choosing blinds and appropriate flooring will keep you feeling comfortable all year round.

 How to make the most of your outdoor office space